<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Not all 3PLs are created equal.
 Finding the right partner means understanding the different models they operate under.
 Think of it like building a team—you want to pick the player whose skills best match the position you need to fill.
 The right 3PL for a small local boutique will be very different from the one needed for a national retail rollout.
 Knowing the landscape helps you narrow down your options and ask the right questions from the start.
 The main distinctions come down to who owns the equipment, the scope of their services, and how far their network reaches.

-Asset-Based vs. Non-Asset-Based
+Understanding Asset-Based vs. Non-Asset-Based 3PLs

 One of the first things to understand is whether a 3PL provider is asset-based or non-asset-based.
 Asset-based 3PLs own their own warehouses, trucks, and other physical equipment.
 This gives them direct control over their operations and can sometimes lead to more consistent pricing and service.
 They manage their own fleet and facilities, so you’re dealing directly with the company handling your goods.